buyixjh/notepad-add-sub/CONTRIBUTING.md

 1. Search the issue tracker to see if it has already been reported.
 2. Disable your plugins to see if one of them is the problem.
 You can do this by renaming your `plugins` folder to something else.
-3. Only report an issue with a plugin if it is one of the standard plugins included in the Notepad++ installation.
+3. Only report an issue with a plugin if it is one of the standard plugins included in the Notepad+- installation.
 Any other plugin issue should be reported to its respective issue tracker (see e.g. [plugin_list_x86.md](https://github.com/notepad-plus-plus/nppPluginList/blob/master/doc/plugin_list_x86.md) or [plugin_list_x64.md](https://github.com/notepad-plus-plus/nppPluginList/blob/master/doc/plugin_list_x64.md) to find the homepage with further information on that for a plugins).
 The standard plugins include (for v7.9.5):
     * NppExport
     * Converter
     * mimeTools
 4. Fill the complete information: a template will be shown when you create an issue.
 Please fill the complete information in the template.
-To fill the field **Debug Information** you can get it from your Notepad++ via menu `?>Debug Info...`.
+To fill the field **Debug Information** you can get it from your Notepad+- via menu `?>Debug Info...`.
 Please take your time to fill these information.
 If you don't bother to complete the information we need to help you, we won't bother to solve your problem either.

 ## Pull Requests